speciousstream9/dance-code-of-conduct/README.md

 # Code of Conduct
 Our event is a social and learning experience where we want people to feel comfortable, and we aim to provide a harassment-free and safe social dance experience for everyone regardless of dance ability or background, gender, gender identity and expression, sexual orientation, physical ability, appearance, body size, race, age, religion or any other characteristics.

-We take zero tolerance to harassment in any form: individuals violating these rules may be warned or expelled from the venue at the discretion of the organisers.
+We take zero tolerance to harassment in any form: individuals violating these rules will be warned and/or expelled from the venue at the discretion of the organisers.
 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact any of the event organisers immediately.
 Ask the sign-in/registration desk if you need assistance locating an organiser.

 Harassment includes deliberate intimidation, stalking, harassing or intrusive photography or video recording, inappropriate physical contact, unsolicited affection, sexual images in public spaces, and unwelcome and unreciprocated sexual attention.
 When asked to stop any harassing behaviour, participants are expected to comply immediately.